Harshita270920/Harshita270920/README.md

 ### Hi there 👋
- I’m currently learning python an java
+ I’m currently learning python and java